aws-samples/aws-healthimaging-samples/dicom-ingestion-to-s3-healthlake-imaging/README.md

 **Docker Desktop:**<br>The solution uses Docker Desktop to build the Lambda functions.
 Please refer to [Docker documentation](https://docs.docker.com/get-docker/) to install Docker.

-**An account enabled for AWS HealthImaging:**<br> At the time this project is made available, AWS HealthImaging is still in preview release state requires an account to be whitelisted.
-Please contact your AWS account team to get your account whitelisted or register directly on the [AWS HealthImaging front page](https://aws.amazon.com/healthlake/imaging/).

 **Compatible regions:**<br>This project is compatible in the following region(s): us-east-1, us-west-2, eu-west-1, ap-southeast-2<br>

 **An edge device with access to internet:**<br> The edge device needs to be able to connect to internet.
 The edge device also needs to be able to connect to the DIMSE source.
 This can be a physical machine, a virtual machine  ( EC2, VMware, Hyper-V , KVM ) or a container.
 The edge device needs to be able to run python 3.10 or above.